-Pitfall # 2 around HSR TRAINING
+Pitfall # 2 around HSR Training

-HSR Training is CONFLICTUAL
+HSR Training is Conflictual

 Yes, it can be.
 With the WRONG TRAINER that is.
 Excellent trainers understand that, apart from the primary goal to keep workers safe, GOOD SAFETY IS GOOD FOR BUSINESS and will present this training from that approach.

 Good safety leads to a reduction of incidents (good for workers) and in turn this leads to reduced business interruption and cost (good for everybody).
-At the same time, any organization will then be on a path to legal compliance.
+At the same time, any organisation will then be on a path to legal compliance.
 This will protect any business and their duty holders.

 There is no room for conflict or egos in safety.
 It is all about a group of intelligent people having a discussion regarding what the best way forward is.
 So interview your prospective trainer and get a feel for his/her attitude to safety.

-Pitfall # 3 around HSR TRAINING
+Pitfall # 3 around HSR Training